angacom expo

 Why should organizations transition from DevOps to DevSecOps, and how can our services help?

-Organizations should transition from DevOps to DevSecOps to address the increasing security threats facing modern applications, meet regulatory requirements, and reduce the costs associated with late-stage security fixes.
-AppRecode’s services support this transition through security assessments, secure pipeline design, automation implementation, and comprehensive training that helps teams embrace security as a shared responsibility while maintaining development velocity.
+Organizations must advance from DevOps to DevSecOps, not just because of the increasing security threats against applications being developed today, to meet regulatory requirements, and to address ever-increasing costs associated with late-stage development fixes.
+AppRecode brings their best services to assist organizations in doing this through security assessments, secure pipeline design, automation, and embedded developer and DevOps training that encourages teams to embrace security as a shared responsibility in a velocity of delivery.

 REQUEST A SERVICE